“I didn’t want to see another son hurt.”

 So besides the thoughtful storyline and well-timed humor, why does this movie still resonate?
 Well … it’s the hockey again.
 Markle, a former minor-league player, was determined to do those scenes right.
 This was apparent in his casting and development choices: Nesterenko, who served as the film’s hockey consultant in addition to delivering a strong, understated performance as Youngblood’s father, played two decades in the NHL for the Toronto Maple Leafs and Chicago Blackhawks, scoring 250 goals.
 The late Peter Zezel along with Steve Thomas, who would go on to successful NHL careers, had roles in the movie, as did numerous other college and junior players.

 Even an appearance by a future A-list star that will thrill movie buffs wasn’t random: Keanu Reeves, in his big-screen debut, portrays Mustangs goaltender Heaver – a role he earned in part because he had played goalie in high school and college growing up in Canada.
+In a casting theme of the movie (more on that shortly), Reeves’ appearance was also notable because he and Swayze would team up again as stars of the action hit Point Break five years after Youngblood was released.

 Shot in Toronto in the summer of 1984, the movie’s hockey footage, filmed at tiny Ted Reeve Arena, employed a liberal use of super-slow motion and up-close shots that, when combined with dim lighting, created a heavy, foreboding and claustrophobic feel to the action.
 Mark Irwin, the cinematographer, devised a special rig for the on-ice scenes.
 The end result was a unique take on the game that fuels and perfectly serves the movie’s mood – and plays well today.

 The acting and production value of Youngblood has aged well, too.
-Lowe’s star was on the rise at the time, his Brat Pack days already underway, and Swayze was also on the verge of his breakout.
+Lowe’s star was on the rise at the time, his Brat Pack days underway, and Swayze was also on the verge of his breakout.
 His strong presence as a future A-list lead actor was apparent in his performance as Sutton, delivering the gritty intensity that became characteristic of his future roles.
 The movie marked a successful reuniting of the two The Outsiders alums, who played brothers Sodapop Curtis and Darrel Curtis in the now-classic film adaptation of S.E.
 Hinton’s book released in 1983.

-Though it will always be overshadowed by the aforementioned Miracle and Slap Shot as classic sports films, Youngblood has achieved the next best thing: A cult following.
+Though it will always be overshadowed by the aforementioned Miracle and Slap Shot as classic sports films, Youngblood has achieved the next best thing: a cult following.
 Sure, there’s a lot of 1980s hair and some of the bad music of the decade mixed in, but the movie manages to avoid becoming “a product of its time” – essentially, one that works well only for the period in which it was produced.

 A staple of late-night cable TV programming for decades, Youngblood has found another consistent outlet of late on NHL Network.
 Its eagerness to delve into the ugly side of the sport, combined with well-acted performances from a strong cast and excellent cinematography, make for a fun film that easily draws viewers in – often a big problem for hockey fans who come across it on cable when it’s past their bedtimes.